-As the owner of ocean-going vessels, one of the most environmentally friendly forms of transport, the implementation of our new Ship Energy Efficiency Management Plan (SEEMP) is an operational measure that establishes a mechanism to improve the energy efficiency of our vessels in a cost-effective manner in accordance with IMO regulations.
+- HDPE carbon footprint 10 times lower than aluminium and 3 times lower than steel - HDPE 100% recyclable - HDPE hull means no (harmful) anti-fouling paint required - Propulsion from 100% Biofuel from certified feedstock labelled as waste or residue.
+Almost carbon-neutral (20% NOx and 35% pm emission reduction) - Fuel efficient with extreme low fuel burn/emissions, approx. 80% less than standard vessels used in ROV IMR - Each MARIP-12 can be shipped worldwide in 3 standard ISO containers mechanism to improve the energy efficiency of our vessels in a cost-effective manner in accordance with IMO regulations.
 This works hand-in-hand with our Shipboard Oil Pollution Emergency Plan (SOPEP) and our comprehensive vessel Garbage Management Plans to maintain high levels of environmental protection awareness throughout our fleet and ensure tight and effective emergency procedures.